On the quasi-isometric classification of locally compact groups: Quasi-isometric rigidity of trees

 \subsection{Metric accessibility}

 \begin{defn}[Thomassen, Woess \cite{tw}]Let $X$ be a bounded valency connected graph.
-Say that $X$ is {\em accessible} if there exists $m$ such that for every two distinct ends of $X$, there exists a $m$-element subset of the 1-skeleton $X$ that separates the two ends, i.e.\ so that the two ends lie in different components of the complement. \end{defn}
+Say that $X$ is {\em accessible} if there exists $m$ such that for every two distinct ends of $X$, there exists an $m$-element subset of the 1-skeleton $X$ that separates the two ends, i.e.\ so that the two ends lie in distinct components of the complement. \end{defn}

 Accessibility is a quasi-isometry invariant of connected graphs of bounded valency.
 Although not needed in view of Theorem \ref{cqia}, we introduce the following definition, which is more metric in nature.